Maths Mutt HOME

 First Law of Motion

-aka The Law of Inertia
+Also known as the Law of Inertia

 Lex I: Corpus omne perseverare in statu suo quiescendi vel movendi uniformiter in directum, nisi quatenus a viribus impressis cogitur statum illum mutare.